solmazmgh/data-analytics-portfolio/01-ecommerce-sales-analysis/README.md

 - *Europe* generated the highest regional profit at approximately *$4.38M, followed closely by North America at *$4.20M**.
 - The average order value was approximately *$20,920.33*.
 - Monthly sales varied throughout the three-year period, highlighting potential seasonal trends and opportunities for improved planning.

+## Dashboard

+The dashboard highlights key trends and performance across sales, products, profitability, and regions.

+### Monthly Sales Trend
+Shows monthly sales fluctuations from 2023–2025.

+### Sales by Product Category
+Compares total sales across product categories.

+### Profit by Region
+Shows which regions generate the highest total profit.

+### Top Products by Sales
+Highlights the highest-selling products.

+### Lowest-Profit Products
+Identifies products with the weakest profitability and potential areas for improvement.

 ## Business Problem
 The company wants to understand:
 - How sales and profit are performing over time